 Try to resist the impulse to hug Amanda at the of the Season 7 episode "Bada-Ping", when she realizes she's the cause of Sabrina's predicted death.
 (A prediction that, thankfully, never comes to pass.)

 Mis-blamed: The show was constantly accused of being a rip-off of many similar shows during its run, most notably Out of This World and Bewitched.
 Despite popular belief, Sabrina was originally a comic book character in the 1960s, and predates Bewitched.
-To its credit, Sabrina was inspired by Bell Book And Candle, which was also the inspiration for Bewitched.
+To its credit, Sabrina was inspired by Bell, Book and Candle, which was also the inspiration for Bewitched.
 The idea that a witch would become mortal if she fell in love with a human, which was mentioned in the first comic, and later dropped entirely, was directly taken from the movie.
 According to Word of God, part of the show's Multiple Demographic Appeal was for older fans nostalgic for the likes of Bewitched and I Dream of Jeannie.

 In Japan, the show was often mistaken as a rip-off/remake of I Dream of Jeannie, due to the shows being dubbed "Cute Witch Sabrina" and "Cute Witch Jinny" respectively.
 Funnily enough, Sabrina in the Filmation cartoon was dubbed by Akiko Nakamura, who was also Jeannie's dub voice.

 Josh for Harvey.
 Whereas Harvey and Sabrina had a fairly healthy relationship, Josh's relationship with Sabrina was all about her giving and him just taking.
 He was going to move to Prague without considering her feelings, is obsessively jealous, chews Sabrina out for embarrassing him at work and never supports her plans or wishes.
 This is hilarious considering Sabrina actually ends up with the fan-favorite, Harvey, in the series finale.